-DUE DATES
+DUE DATES & LATE SUBMISSIONS

-Major Projects must be submitted in Blackboard by the due date and time listed.
-Major Projects will be accepted for 3 days after the due date.
+Essay Assignments must be submitted in Blackboard by the due date and time listed.
+Essay Assignments will be accepted for 3 days after the due date.
 10 points will be deducted for each day past the due date.
-After 3 days, it will not be accepted for any reason.
+After 3 days, the essay will not be accepted for any reason.
 Assignments cannot be accepted after the course has ended.

-If you have trouble submitting your work on Blackboard for any reason, email me and include a copy of your completed assignment, along with an explanation of the technical problem, before the deadline for the assignment.
-As soon as possible, you must submit your assignment as usual.
+If you have trouble submitting your work on Blackboard for any reason, email me and include a copy of your completed assignment, along with an explanation of the technical problem before the deadline for the assignment.
+As soon as possible, you must submit your assignment (the same document that you emailed) as usual.
 Any exceptions to this policy must be arranged with me before the assigned due date and time.